An Introduction to Flow Matching and Diffusion Models: Building Large-Scale Image or Video Generators

-\begin{remarkbox}[Working in Latent Space] A common problem for large-scale applications is that the data is so high-dimensional that it consumes too much memory.
-For example, we might want to generate a high resolution image of $1000\times 10000$ pixels leading to $1$ million (!) dimensions.
-To reduce memory usage, a common design pattern is to work in a \themebf{latent space} that can be considered a compressed version of our data at lower resolution.
-Specifically, the usual approach is to combine a flow or diffusion model with a (variational) \themebf{autoencoder} \cite{latent_diffusion}.
-In this case, one first encodes the training dataset in the \themebf{latent space} via an autoencoder, and then training the flow or diffusion model in the latent space.
-Sampling is performed by first sampling in the latent space using the trained flow or diffusion model, and then decoding of the output via the decoder.
-Intuitively, a well-trained autoencoder can be thought of as filtering out semantically meaningless details, allowing the generative model to ``focus'' on important, perceptually relevant features \cite{latent_diffusion}.
-By now, nearly all state-of-the-art approaches to image and video generation involve training a flow or diffusion model in the latent space of an autoencoder - so called \themebf{latent diffusion models} \citep{latent_diffusion,vahdat2021score}.
+\begin{remarkbox}[Working in Latent Space] To train a latent generative model, we simply follow the existing training recipe, but work directly in the \themebf{latent space}.
+At training time, we draw samples from $q_\phi(z|x)$ with $x \sim \pdata$, and at inference time, we sample $z$ from the latent diffusion or flow model, and then decode using $x = \mu_\text{mean}(z)$ (note that we take the mean rather than a random sample to avoid noise-induced artifacts).
+Intuitively, a well-trained autoencoder can be thought of as filtering out high-frequency or otherwise semantically meaningless details, allowing the generative model to ``focus'' on important, perceptually relevant features \cite{latent_diffusion}.
+At the time of the writing of this document, nearly all state-of-the-art approaches to image and video generation follow the so-called \themebf{latent diffusion} paradigm involving training a flow or diffusion model within the latent space of an autoencoder \citep{latent_diffusion,vahdat2021score}.
 However, it is important to note: one also needs to train the autoencoder before training the diffusion models.
-Crucially, performance now depends also on how good the autoencoder compresses images into latent space and recovers aesthetically pleasing images. \end{remarkbox}
+Crucially, performance now depends also on how good the autoencoder compresses images into latent space and recovers aesthetically pleasing images. \end{remarkbox} We provide additional discussion on VAEs in \cref{sec:vae_appdx}.